"It is the Patrol System that makes the Troop, and all Scouting for that matter, a real co-operative matter".

 ~ Lord Robert Baden Powell

-The use of small teams as a way to participate in collaborative learning, with the aim of developing effective team work, inter-personal skills, leadership as well as building a sense of responsibility and belonging.
+The use of small teams as a way to participate in collaborative learning, is done with the aim of developing effective teamwork, inter-personal skills, leadership, as well as building a sense of responsibility and belonging.

 The team system (or “patrol” system as it is often called) is the basic organisational structure of the local unit, which is composed of small teams of young people supported by the adult.